Rothamsted/knetminer/common/client/src/main/webapp/html/GeneMap/docs/maintenance_guide.md

  * *inject* injects the dependencies into the index.html file (from bower, src/js and .tmp/css), also re-compiles all the CSS and SVG files.

  All of these configurations are controlled by the `gulpfile.js` and `gulp.config.js` files in the `GeneMap` directory.

+# tests

+There are a number of automated tests written in Jasmine.
+These tests aren't comprehensive but do cover several areas (particularly the areas that don't directly interact with the DOM).
+To run the tests run the `gulp serve-dev` process and navigate to http://localhost:8080/SpecRunner.html.